LeDocteur-10/LeDocteur-10/README.md

 - 🔒 **Sharing Policy**: I do not publish my code.
 If I do, it is prohibited to reuse or modify it without permission.
 - 🌐 **Skills**:
   - Languages: HTML, CSS, some Python
-  - Systems: Linux, especially Kali Linux
+  - Systems: Linux, especially Kali Linux and windows 10 - 11
 - 📚 **Learning**: Always seeking new knowledge in other programming languages

 ## Languages and Tools